University of Music and Performing Arts Vienna

-The University of Music and Performing Arts Vienna (Universität für Musik und darstellende Kunst Wien, abbreviated MDW) is an Austrian university established in 1817 located in Vienna.
-With a student body of over three thousand, it is the largest institution of its kind in Austria, and one of the largest in the world.
+The University of Music and Performing Arts Vienna (Universität für Musik und darstellende Kunst Wien, abbreviated MDW) is an Austrian university established in 1817 in Vienna.
+With a student body of over 3,000, it is the largest institution of its kind in Austria, and one of the largest in the world.

 In 1817, it was established by the Society for the Friends of Music.
 It has had several names: Vienna Conservatory, Vienna Academy and in 1909 it was nationalized as the Imperial Academy of Music and the Performing Arts.
-In 1998, the University assumed its current name to reflect its university status, attained in a wide 1970 reform for Austrian Arts Academies.
+In 1998, the University assumed its current name to reflect its university status, attained in a wide-ranging 1970 reform for Austrian Arts Academies.

 The university

 With a student body of more than 3000, the Universität für Musik und Darstellende Kunst Wien (MDW) is one of the largest arts universities in the world.
 The University consists of 25 departments including the Max Reinhardt Seminar, Vienna Film Academy and the Wiener Klangstil.

 MDW facilities include the Schönbrunn Palace Theater, Antonio Vivaldi Room, Salesian Convent, St. Ursula Church, Lothringerstrasse (Franz Liszt Room) and the Anton Von Webern Platz (university main campus).
 Modern film studios were completed on the university campus in 2004, offering the Vienna Film Academy modern equipment.

 The University organizes around ten competitions including the International Beethoven Piano Competition.
 It also presents an acclaimed students’ film festival every two years.
 The MDW may be considered a "feeder" institution to all major orchestras in Austria, with a particular association with the Vienna Philharmonic.